Skip to content

 Issue/feature addressed

-Simulations of convection-dominated flows (high Reynolds number) with the Semi-Implicit VelocityCorrectionScheme often have strong restrictions on the time step size.
+Simulations of convection-dominated flows (high Reynolds number) with the Semi-Implicit VelocityCorrectionScheme (VCS) often have strong restrictions on the time step size.
 This restrictions requires users to set significantly smaller time-step sizes due to stability rather than accuracy of the physical solution.
 Consequntly, the user must deal with higher computational cost to reach large physical times.

 Proposed solution